rohanmadhale/reachpassword/README.md

 # reachpassword

-Password generator based on streamlit and python.
+Password generator based on streamlit and python. <br />
-The password generator allows to choose number of words and separator based on user input.
+The password generator allows to choose number of words and separator based on user input.<br />
 Check out the app here : https://reachpassword.herokuapp.com